StarkGoku10/Multiview-Structure-From-Motion/README.md

 ### Executing the SfM pipeline

 Execute the `sfm.py` script to run the SfM pipeline.
 The script processes the first two images and triangulates the points between the two images.
 Then the pipeline adds one image sequentially to reconstruct the D structure of the scene.
-Optionally, **BUndle Adjustment** can be enabled to refine the 3D points and reduce the reprojection errors.
+Optionally, **Bundle Adjustment** can be enabled to refine the 3D points and reduce the reprojection errors.

 **Steps:**